-Vivian Maier (1926-2009) was a professional nanny who, unbeknownst to those that knew her, used her spare time to scour the streets of Chicago and New York, using her trusty Rolleiflex, to shoot up to a whole roll of film each day.
-Unknown in her lifetime, she left an outstanding body of work composed of more than 100,000 negatives and undeveloped roll films.
-Her archive is represented in the United Kingdom by Huxley-Parlour gallery.
+Vivian Maier (1926-2009) was a professional nanny who, unbeknownst to those that knew her, used her spare time to scour the streets of Chicago and New York, shooting up to a whole roll of film each day.
+Unknown in her lifetime, she left an outstanding body of work composed of more than 100,000 negatives.
+Her archive is represented in the United Kingdom by Huxley-Parlour Gallery.

 All works are available for purchase – please click on an image for further information.